gve-sw/gve_devnet_dnac_template_vlan_provisioning/README.md

 # DNAC Template VLAN Provisioning

 This prototype is built to assist in the process of migrating to new switches that are connected to DNA Center.
 This prototype provides a way to automate the provisioning of VLANs on the new switches depending on which devices are plugged into the new switch.

 ![IMAGES/dnac_vlan_template_design.png](IMAGES/dnac_vlan_template_design.png)

 ## Contacts

 * Danielle Stacy

 ## Solution Components

 * DNA Center
 * Python 3.9

-## Prerequisites
-- **Client MAC Addresses**: This code depends on a list of the MAC addresses already being provided.
-Before running this code, it is important to find and note the MAC addresses of the clients in this network.
-As the code is written, the MAC addresses are expected to be listed in the mac_addresses.json file.

 ## Installation/Configuration